Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 If you have never been to Maryland, I highly recommend planning a trip and touring all the best restaurants for crab cakes, crab dip, and blue crabs.

 Don’t want to travel far for this Maryland classic?
 This recipe brings a piece of Maryland to you!
-This easy crab dip comes together in a snap and is great for seafood cravings, parties, BBQs, and more!
+This easy crab dip comes together in a snap and is great for seafood cravings, parties, BBQs, football season, and more!

 Crab Dip Ingredients